oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

   --dry-run=client -o yaml > secrets.yml
 ```

-If you deleted the namespace earlier, you need to create it again.
+If you deleted the namespace earlier, you need to create it again (it won't hurt to run this if you didn't delete the namespace).

 ```bash
 kubectl apply -f namespace.yml